 Structural calculations for the demonstration unit include the unit itself and all site components (terraces, railings, ramps, stairs, etc.).
-These calculations must comply with the requirements stated in the SDE23 Building Code.
-For structural aspects not covered by the SDE23 Building Code the structural designer will use requirements stated in their local Building Code.
+These calculations must comply with the requirements stated in the SDE25 Building Code.
+For structural aspects not covered by the SDE25 Building Code the structural designer will use requirements stated in their local Building Code.
 As required in Rule 6.1a Structural Design Approval, a qualified licensed professional must certify that the structural provisions of the Solar Decathlon Europe Building Code have been met by the design, and that the structure of the units, terraces and all site component is safe to be used and visited by the general public, if it has been built as designed.
 Each Team must submit structural drawings and calculations that have been signed and stamped by this qualified licensed professional, and the Team is responsible for constructing and assembling their units following these signed structural documents.
-If there are any changes in the unit or site component that require an adjustment or modification of the signed structural design or details, a qualified licensed professional must certify that the new or revised structural solution meet the SDE23 Building Code structural requirements and it is safe to be used and visited by the general public.
-In the case that structural requirements of the local building code (the most restrictive one).
-In that way, the unit will can be assembled in SDE23 solar village and in the Team's country.
+If there are any changes in the unit or site component that require an adjustment or modification of the signed structural design or details, a qualified licensed professional must certify that the new or revised structural solution meet the SDE25 Building Code structural requirements and it is safe to be used and visited by the general public.
+In the case that structural requirements of the local building code are more restrictive than the SDE25 Building Code, it is recommended that the Team follow their local building code (the most restrictive one).
+In that way, the unit will can be assembled in SDE25 solar village and in the Team's country.